All courses, faculty listings, and curricular and degree requirements described herein are subject to change or deletion without notice.

 This course is affiliated with the honors program (190A-B-C) and is required of honors students during spring quarter.
 Its aim is to prepare students to present research results to an audience.
 Emphasis will be on the oral presentation (organization, wording, graphics), but there will also be some discussion about written research reports.
 Seminar style format with occasional short lectures wherein students will practice oral presentations and provide constructive criticism to each other.
 Prerequisites: must be concurrently enrolled in 190B or 190C.

-Students, under the direction of the instructor, lead laboratory or discussion sections, attend lectures, and meet regularly with the instructor to help prepare course materials.
+Students, under the direction of the instructor, lead laboratory or discussion sections, attend lectures, and meet regularly with the instructor to help prepare course materials and grade papers and exams.
 Applications must be submitted to and approved by the department.
+P/NP grades only.
+May be taken for credit three times.
 Prerequisites: upper-division standing; 3.0 GPA; instructor and department approval.
-P/NP only.

 This independent study course is for small groups of advanced students who wish to complete a one-quarter reading or research project under the mentorship of a faculty member.
 Students should contact faculty whose research interests them to discuss possible projects.
+P/NP grades only.
+May be taken for credit three times.
 Prerequisites: upper-division standing; 2.5 GPA; consent of instructor and department approval.

 This independent study course is for individual, advanced students who wish to complete a one-quarter reading or research project under the mentorship of a faculty member.
 Students should contact faculty whose research interests them to discuss possible projects.
+P/NP grades only.
+May be taken for credit three times.
 Prerequisites: upper-division standing; 2.5 GPA; consent of instructor and department approval.

 This seminar emphasizes the conceptual basis of cognitive science, including representation, processing mechanisms, language, and the role of interaction among individuals, culture, and the environment.
 Current developments in each field are considered as they relate to issues in cognitive science.
 (May be repeated for credit.)